 According to the HRW, one of the tear gas grenades used by the military is called G1Cs and is designed to fire 200 meters away from the designated area because it releases gases over 800 to 1,000 square meters.

 And yet, the military fired the G1Cs at a close range in Marty’s Square, thus suffocating many.

 While the Lebanese Security Forces denied the use of live and rubber bullets at the protesters, the wounds, the medical reports, and the HRW proved otherwise.

-In their documentary, the HRW showed videos of officers shooting at a close range on vulnerable citizens at their faces.
+In their documentary, the HRW showed videos of officers shooting at a close range at vulnerable citizens at their faces.

-And, they’ve got the measurments of the bullets thus to prove just that.
+And, they’ve got the measurements of the bullets thus to prove just that.

-According to the reports, these pellets get lodged deep in the organs and cause permanent damages and a life of chronic pain.
+According to the reports, these pellets get lodged deep in the organs and cause permanent damage and a life of chronic pain.